joesanchezjr/joesanchezjr/README.md

 >
 > → Collaborated closely with back-end developers to architect and implement internal microservices APIs, optimizing data flow and system integration

-✦ **Life Teen** | Photographer & Front-End Developer
+### ✦ **Life Teen** | Photographer & Front-End Developer

 ↳  (Jan 2017 - Oct 2018)
-> → Engineered and deployed small to medium-sized marketing sites and pages, leveraging both WordPress and React to optimize user engagement and outreach
+> → Engineered and deployed small to medium-sized marketing sites and pages, leveraging both WordPress and React to optimize user engagement
 >
 > → Stepped up as an interim lead developer, guiding contractors and ensuring project continuity during a pivotal transition period for the organization

 ## Personal Projects & Experimentation 🧪
-> → **Full-stack development**: Currently exploring the capabilities of deploying full-stack applications with Node.js and React frameworks like Next.js and Remix.
-I’m particularly interested in things like server-side components and server-side rendering, data streaming, and all of the cool things that will ship less JavaScript to the client and improve the user experience
+> → **Full-stack development**:  Exploring the capabilities of full-stack applications with Node.js and React frameworks like Next.js and Remix.
+I’m particularly interested in things like server-side components and server-side rendering, data streaming, and all of the cool things that will ship less JavaScript to the client and improve the user experience.
 >
-> → **Authentication & Authorization**: Currently a recipient of the “What’s Next by Okta Learning” grant, which is enabling me to deepen my understanding of user authentication and authorization for web applications.
-Building on my experience with Supabase Auth and next-auth, this grant is a valuable opportunity for me to further develop my skills in using tools like Auth0, making the web more secure
+> → **Authentication & Authorization**: Expanding my understanding of user authentication and authorization for web applications.
+Developing my skills in services like Supabase Auth, Auth0, Clerk, and next-auth to help make the web more secure.